 Another longitudinal study found that mothers who reported more stress and less support from their partners at two weeks postpartum were more likely to report babies with colic at six weeks postpartum (Stifter et al 2003).

-But early signs of anxiety or depression aren’t strong proof that parents cause most cases of excessive infant crying
+But early signs of anxiety or depression aren’t strong proof that parents cause most cases of excessive crying

 There are other explanations.
 For one thing, these studies depend on parent self-reports to identify excessive infant crying.
 Maybe parents who are already distressed or depressed are less tolerant of crying and more likely to report it as a problem.